vegaprotocol/specs/non-protocol-specs/0003-NP-LIMI-limits_aka_training_wheels.md

 ### Deposit Limit Exemptions

-This allows for the listing of specific Ethereum addresses to be able to deposit more than the lifetime limit for the asset.
-This is primarily for liquidity providers and rewards.
+This allows for the listing of specific Ethereum addresses to be able to deposit more than the lifetime limit for the asset also ignoring the limit introduced per vega key.
+This is primarily for liquidity providers and other sophisticated participants and for depositing rewards.

-- A single ETH address (not validators) can list/delist liquidity and reward provider Ethereum addresses.
+- Any ETH address can add/remove *itself* from the list of exempt addresses.
-- Validators, through MultisigControl can change the address that can list/delist liquidity/rewards providers.
+- Any ETH address on the deposit allowlist can deposit as normal, bypassing deposit both on ETH key and destination Vega key.
-- A listed liquidity/rewards provider can deposit as normal, bypassing deposit limits.
+- Withdrawal limits *are still in place for everyone*.

 ### Tooling/UI support